top of page

 The Light Duty Dock Spring has 600 lbs./in constant compression rate and a pair would serve a swim platform up to a single slip single story dock well.

-The next size up is the Progressive Rate Dock Spring with a progressive spring rate that starts at 800 lbs./inch and ramps up to over 4000 lbs./inch as it is compressed.
+The next size up is the Progressive Rate Dock Spring with a progressive spring rate that starts at 1000 lbs./inch and ramps up as it is compressed.
 It will work fine for all docks as the resistance to compression increases with load.

 Do you install different size springs on each side of the dock depending on which one has more tension because of current and wind?

 Both sides should use the same size as wind comes from all directions.
 The current at my dock runs both ways, depending on wind.
-I have also talked to dock owners with 4 springs on their dock.
+I have also helped dock owners put 4 springs on their dock.
 Overkill is underrated.
 Call if I can help.

 Do they go on the dock side or anchor side.